 SALP Chapter 12

-"Reviving Raphlang, was it?"
+"Reviving Raphlang—was that it?"

 He climbed onto the bed and sat.

-"Something about needing a Raphlishian woman as tribute."
+"Or needing a Raphlishian woman as tribute."

-"...That might be the reason."
+Lanthe looked down. "…That might be the reason."

 "But I'm just an ordinary Raphlishian."

-"You can make extraordinary snow angels."
+"You can make that unusual snow angel."

 "Come here, prisoner.
-Let's sleep today."
+Let's sleep."

 "No."